daghf/libvmod-saintmode/README.rst

 is in part based on Poul-Henning Kamp's saintmode implementation in Varnish 3.0.

+Saintmode lets you deal with a backend that is failing in random ways for specific requests.
+It maintains a blacklist per backend, marking the backend as sick for specific objects.
+When the number of objects marked as sick for a backend reaches a set threshold, the backend is considered sick for all requests.
+Each blacklisted object carries a TTL, which denotes the time it will stay blacklisted.

 Saintmode in Varnish 4.0 is implemented as a director VMOD.
-We instantiate a saintmode object and give it a backend as an argument, then use that in place of using the backend directly.
+We instantiate a saintmode object and give it a backend as an argument.
+The resulting object can then be used in place of the backend, with the effect that it also has added saintmode capabilities.

-NB: This VMOD currently only works with Varnish master branch commit 9ec96da or later, with the patch provided in file 0001-Add-a-struct-busyobj-param-to-dir-healthy.patch applied.
+NB: This VMOD currently only works with Varnish master branch commit 9ec96da or later, with the patch provided in file ``0001-Add-a-struct-busyobj-param-to-dir-healthy.patch applied``.

 Example::